 Born in 1969 in Ruffano (LE), Ms. Preite received a degree, with honors, in economics and banking from the University of Salerno and received a PhD in business economics from the University of Bari.
 She is an affiliate professor at SDA Bocconi School of Management and Professor of business economics at the University of Milan where she is the Rector's Delegate on Strategies for Financial Sustainability.
 She served as Vice Chair of Coop Lombardia, where she was a member of the Emoluments Committee and Chair of the Finance Committee, which provides guidance and advisory relative to the management of the securities portfolio and the financial management of the Coop (Risk Management and approval of periodic financial reports).
 Ms. Preite was also Chair of Consorzio Solidale and a member of Scuola Coop's Board of Directors.
-Currently, she is an independent director of UnipolSai, where she is a member of the Supervisory Board.
+Currently, she is an independent director of UnipolSai, where she is a member of the Control and Risks Committee, the Committee for Related Party Transactions, as well as a member of the Supervisory Board.
 Ms. Preite is a statutory auditor at Insieme Salute e di Cassa Mutualistica Interaziendale.
 She is the author of numerous domestic and international publications on management issues.
-Topics of discussion and research at conventions in Italy and abroad include: Accounting and Financial Statements, Planning and Control, General Management, Performance, Accountability and Sustainability, Affiliate companies, Corporate Governance, Risk Management.
+Topics of discussion and research at conventions in Italy and abroad include: accounting and financial statements, planning and control, general management, performance, accountability and sustainability, affiliate companies, corporate governance, risk management.
 She also holds the offices listed in Table 4.